Calvert Efficacy Study

 - By mid-curriculum, Calvert students were further advanced in their grade levels for most reading and math skills than non-Calvert students.

 These findings are clearly promising for the impact of the full Calvert curriculum on students’ academic gains in a homeschool curriculum model.
+Final end-of-course results should now be available.
+Sign up to receive efficacy study updates via email.

 READ OUR PRESS RELEASE